 Varsity sports the traditional soup and salad fixings along with three standard college favorites: the Pizza Bar, Hot Deli, and Chicken Tenders.
 For those in a hurry, the Grab N Go menu offers four different options daily, including a healthy choice like a chef salad served with apple slices and a granola bar.

-“I find our products to be fresh, hand sorted for quality, and served with customer appreciation,” said student manager Dustin Howard (Jr., GA) who works at Palms Grille, Common Grounds Café, The Hut, and Papa Johns.
+“I find our products to be fresh, hand sorted for quality, and served with customer appreciation,” said student manager Dustin Howard (Jr., GA) who works at The Palms, Common Grounds Café, The Hut, and Papa Johns.
 “Personally, I enjoy the convenience of having choices available in case I become hungry in between meals.”

 For faculty and staff who remember dining in PCC’s early days, seeing the diversity of the food menu shows them how greatly the Lord has blessed PCC.
 English faculty Ann Raymond recalled when there was only one option for each meal and students looked forward to their favorite being served.
 It wasn’t all you could eat in those days, but it was simple, wholesome food.
 Now, time has added convenience and variety.